jht1493/ICM-2020-Code/weeks/01_intro.md

 # 1. Recap, Extensions, and Explorations

-Let's recap, look at some extentions, do some exercises to futher explore the concepts introduced in this session.
+Let's recap, look at some extentions, and do some exercises to futher explore the concepts introduced in this session.

 ## Ex 1.1 sketch draw_shapes